Florida Automobile Accident Lawyers

 The search for justice, remedies, and damage claims following an automobile, truck, motorcycle or ATV accident can take victims down a long road.
 It’s one best traveled with experienced counsel.

-The attorneys at Freedland Harwin Valori not only become our clients’ staunchest advocates in the pursuit of their rights following automobile accidents, we become their trusted allies in what invariably is an arduous, emotionally stressful process.
+The attorneys at Freedland Harwin Valori not only become our clients’ staunchest advocates in the pursuit of their rights following automobile accidents, we become their trusted allies.
 We are at our clients’ sides, ensuring their rights and interests are vigorously protected.

 We have prevailed against car, truck and motorcycle manufacturers whose products were found negligent, against employers whose drivers were found at fault in serious automobile or truck accidents that resulted in our clients’ injury or a loved one’s death and insurance companies – even our clients’ own insurance providers – who were found responsible for damages but refused or were reluctant to pay or settle.